Skip to content

 Body Sizes Large (over 1000g)

-Threat Factors Powerline Interactions, Pesticide Poisoning, Lead Poisoning, Wetland Drainage & Pollution
+Threat Factors Electrocution and collision with transmission wires, Pesticide Poisoning, Lead Poisoning, Wetland Drainage & Pollution

 The White-tailed Sea-eagle is a large heavy bird of prey, the largest in Israel that is not a scavenger.
 It has dark brown plumage, a grey head, a large yellow beak and a short wedge-shaped tail.
 Inhabits wetlands, such as lakes, seashores, pools and reservoirs.
 Feeds mainly on fish that it catches close to the water surface from shallow dives, as well as on dead fish, waterbirds and small mammals.